PedestrianDynamics/PedestrianDynamics.github.io/content/models/collision_free_speed_model/index.md

 Additionally, accurately calibrating the repulsion rate and distance in the direction model can prove challenging due to variation based on specific environmental conditions and crowd dynamics.

-## The collision-free speed model in the literature

-The following map shows works from the literature connected to the collision-free speed model.

-{{< figure src="figure6.png" caption="Citation map of the Collision Free Speed Model">}}

 ## References